 Summary of treatment options

-Here a summary of the treatments we've covered for fixing crowded teeth, including costs:
+Here is a summary of the treatments we've covered for fixing crowded teeth, including costs:

 As we get older, it's natural for our teeth to become a bit wonky, especially in the lower jaw.
 Braces, retainers and veneers are all possible treatments if you want to restore your smile.

 In children, overcrowding and overlapping teeth can be treated reasonably easily too.
 Make sure that your child wears their retainer after treatment so that crowding is less likely to re-occur as they get older.